 The consolidated IFRS value of other liabilities have been used with some adjustments, in accordance with EIOPA Technical Specifications, as outlined below.

 Financial Liabilities other than debts owed to credit institutions

 The financial liabilities other than debts owed to credit institutions related to leased liabilities incurred by the Group.
-There is no difference in this value as recognised under IFRS and Solvency II Directives.
+These are recognized under payables (trade, not insurance) under IFRS.

 Reinsurance payables